Resolving the emission regions of the Crab pulsar's giant pulses: The Unusual Properties of the Crab Pulsar

+This scintillation offers the prospect of ``interstellar interferometry'', where the high spatial resolution arising from multiple imaging is used to resolve the pulsar magnetosphere.
+This has been applied to some pulsars, with separations between emission regions inferred from time offsets (or phase gradients) between the scintillation patterns seen in different pulse components.
+For some of these pulsars, the inferred separations were substantially larger than the neutron star radius: $\sim\!10^{3}$\,km for PSR B1237+25 \citep{wolszczan+87}, $\gtrsim\!100\,$km for PSR B1133+16 \citep{gupta+99}, and of order the light cylinder radius (several $10^{4}$\,km) in a further four pulsars \citep{smirnova+96}.
+In contrast, for PSR B0834+06, \citet{pen+14} find only a very small positional shift, constraining the separation between emission regions to $\sim\!20\,$km, comparable to the neutron star radius.

+In the above studies, the scintillation pattern offsets are small compared to the scintillation scale, i.e., the scintillation screen does not resolve the pulsar magnetosphere, but changes in position can be measured with high signal-to-noise data.
+For the Crab pulsar, however, the proximity of the nebular scattering screen to the pulsar implies that, as seen from the pulsar, the screen extends a much larger angle than would be the case if it were far away (for a given scattering time).
+Therefore, the scintillation pattern is sensitive to small spatial scales, of order $\sim\!2000\,$km at our observing frequency (see Sect.~\ref{sect:resolution}), comparable to the light-cylinder radius $r_{\rm LC}\equiv cP/2\pi\simeq1600\,$km.

-The high spatial resolving power also implies that, for given relative velocity between the pulsar and the screen, the scintillation timescale is short.
-Indeed, from the scintillation properties of giant pulses, \citet{cordes+04} infer a de-correlation time of $\sim\!25\,$s at $1.4\,$GHz. \citet{karuppusamy+10} compare the scintillation of pulses within a single pulse rotation, finding that main pulses weakly correlate with interpulses.
+The high spatial resolving power also implies that, for a given relative velocity between the pulsar and the screen, the scintillation timescale is short.
+Indeed, from the scintillation properties of giant pulses, \citet{cordes+04} infer a de-correlation time of $\sim\!25\,$s at $1.4\,$GHz.
+Unfortunately, their sample, while very large, had insufficient interpulse-main pulse pairs to look for differences between the two components (Cordes, 2017, pers.\ comm.).
+From an even larger sample, \citet{karuppusamy+10} identified pairs of pulses that either occurred in the same main pulse phase window, or with one in the main pulse and one in the interpulse window.
+They did not find major differences between the sets.
+Like for the close pairs in \citet{cordes+04}, they found correlation coefficients consistent with the $1/3$ expected for pulses that differ in their intrinsic time and frequency structure, but which have additional frequency structure imposed by scintillation.

 In this paper, we compare the scintillation structure of the main pulse and the interpulse in more detail.
-We find that there are significant differences, which indicate that, as projected on the sky, the locations at which their emission originate differ on the scale of the light cylinder.
+We find that in our sample the frequency spectra of close pulses are much more weakly correlated than was seen previously, suggesting that during our observations the scintillation pattern is sensitive to smaller spatial scales at the source than the separation between bursts (in effect, the scattering screen resolved the emission region) The scintillation patterns of the main pulse and interpulse also appear to differ, which, if taken at face value, suggests their emission locations are offset in projection by of order a light cylinder radius.